prawinn555/nodejs-sql/README.md

-# Create a simple RESTful CRUD service with NodeJS and MongoDB.
+# Create a simple RESTful CRUD service with NodeJS.

 Hi, Welcome to my project.
 Here, you will find example code to create a RESTful service, using the following frameworks

 * NodeJS as the server
-* MongoDB as database
+* SQLite as database
 * SwaggerUI for NodeJS as the user interface to invoke the REST operations

 Our CRUD service allow you to